 With respect to the Board's proposed arrangements for scheduled medicines endorsement, the submission provides details of how the Board proposes to administer the endorsement arrangements, in order to ensure safe and effective prescribing practice by scheduled medicines endorsed optometrists.
-It includes the Boards proposed registration standard for scheduled medicines endorsement, and the list of Schedule 4 medicines at Table 2.1 of the submission, that the Board has approved and proposes to endorse registered optometrists as qualified to prescribe or supply.
+It includes the Boards proposed registration standard for scheduled medicines endorsement, and the list of Schedule 4 medicines at Table 1 of the submission, that the Board has approved and proposes to endorse registered optometrists as qualified to obtain, possess, administer, prescribe or supply subject to approval of the standard.

-The Board requests that the Ministerial Council decide, in accordance with section 14 of the National Law, that the Optometry Board of Australia may endorse the registration of suitably qualified optometrists as qualified to prescribe or supply schedule 4 medicines for the treatment of conditions of the eye.
+The Board requests that the Ministerial Council decide, in accordance with section 14 of the National Law, that the Optometry Board of Australia may endorse the registration of suitably qualified optometrists as qualified to obtain, possess, administer, prescribe or supply schedule 4 medicines for the treatment of conditions of the eye.
 The Ministerial Council is requested to approve an endorsement in relation to scheduled medicines, under section 14(2) of the National Law, along the following lines: